-Ozark Poetry Slam meets at The Phoenix, 402 W. Dickson St. in Fayetteville (formerly called Rogue).
-Regular slams start there at 7 p.m. (unless otherwise noted) every third Tuesday of the month.
-(Doors at 6:30 p.m.)
+Ozark Poetry Slam meets — as of January 2014 — at The Stolen Glass, 40 E. Center St., at College Avenue and just east of the Square, in Fayetteville.
+Regular slams start there at (new time) 8 p.m. (unless otherwise noted) every third Tuesday of the month.
+(Doors open at 7:30 p.m.)
 Any exceptions to time, date and place on the OPS Facebook page.
 Ages 18 and over are welcome.
 Admission is $5.

 We welcome veteran and virgin competitors at our slams.
 Step up to the mic and mainline adrenaline, y’all.
 All types of poetry are encouraged.
 We greatly encourage costumes for all events.

 A slam is a boisterous competition of performance poetry.
 Cover (for expenses) for audience and participants alike is $5.
 There’s no additional charge to compete.
 The general rules are simple.
 (Rules for special slams will vary.):

 - Poets must perform, or read, their own work.